Rick's Free Auto Repair Advice

 Step 5: Is the evaporator temp sensor reading too cold?

-The evaporator temp sensor reports to the PCM and the PCM shuts down the compressor if the evaporator temps drop too low.
-It does that to prevent evaporator freeze-up.
-Not all vehicles have an evaporator temp sensor, so check the shop manual to see if you have one, where it’s located, and what the readings should be.
+The evaporator temperature sensor reports to the PCM, which shuts down the compressor if the evaporator temperatures drop too low to prevent evaporator freeze-up.
+Not all vehicles have an evaporator temperature sensor, so check the shop manual to see if you have one, where it’s located, and what the readings should be.

 Here are the most common causes of an AC compressor clutch not engaging:

-- AC system is so low on refrigerant that the pressure is lower than the minimum required to operate the low-pressure switch and allow power to flow to the compressor clutch coil.
+The AC system is so low on refrigerant that the pressure is lower than the minimum required to operate the low-pressure switch, allowing power to flow to the compressor clutch coil.

-• AC system pressure is too high and above the high-pressure switch’s maximum allowable pressure.
+• The AC system pressure is too high and above the high-pressure switch’s maximum allowable pressure.

-• AC clutch relay isn’t working.
-The contacts are pitted/stuck or the relay control coil isn’t getting power or ground
+• The AC clutch relay isn’t working.
+The contacts are pitted/stuck, or the relay control coil isn’t getting power or ground

-• Engine temp is too high.
+• The evaporator sensor is bad, disconnected, or giving faulty readings, which is causing the HVAC controller to stop compressor operation.• Engine temp is too high.
 If the coolant temp is too high, the HVAC controller or ECM will shut down the AC compressor

 • Other engine-related trouble codes are stored.
 This varies by make and model, but some engine conditions will inhibit AC operation

-• Bad ground or power to AC clutch
+• Bad ground or power to the AC clutch

 • Bad AC clutch coil (short or open)